Here’s Why Light Snow Is Just as Dangerous as a Snowstorm

 The study also found that only 46 percent of snow-related fatalities on the roads occurred during a National Weather Service advisory or warning.
 The NWS also reported that from 2005 to 2016, most snow-related accidents in Milwaukee, Wisconsin—a place very accustomed to snow—occurred when less than two inches of snow were on the ground.

 Snow is snow, and no matter much is on the road, you should always take it seriously and drive with caution.
-Before winter weather even starts, Adams recommends making sure your car’s tires have the right amount of pressure and that the treads aren’t worn down so you can have traction on the roads.
+Before winter weather even starts, Adams recommends making sure your car’s tires have the right amount of pressure, and ensuring that the treads aren’t worn down so you can have traction on the roads.
 If you are on the road during a storm, stay calm and take things slow to stay in control.
 Always remember, stopping on snow and ice requires more time and distance.
 If you do hit a patch of ice or snow, Adams says to never hit the brake, but instead take your foot off of the accelerator and try your best to keep your vehicle going as straight as possible until you feel your tires grip the road again.
-Add these products mechanics say to keep in your car in winter to your trunk to be fully prepared.